-The District 54 Education Foundation started the Crisis Fund in 2020 to provide critical financial assistance to families in the district.
-Donations made to the Crisis Fund make it possible for families to afford groceries, utilities, gas and other essential items.
+The District 54 Education Foundation started the Families in Crisis Fund in 2020 to provide critical financial assistance to families in the district.
+Donations made to the Families in Crisis Fund make it possible for families to afford groceries, utilities, gas and other essential items.

 How does it work?

-The Crisis Fund is operated by the D54 Education Foundation.
+The Families in Crisis Fund is operated by the D54 Education Foundation.
 The Foundation is a 501(c)3 nonprofit charitable organization that raises funds to support programs not fully funded by school budgets or tax dollars.
-The Crisis Fund was created to provide support to families experiencing financial hardships or troubled situations.
+The Families in Crisis Fund was created to provide support to families experiencing financial hardships or troubled situations.

 Impact to Date

-Because of the generosity of donors, the Crisis Fund has distributed more than $97,000 to hundreds of District 54 families since March 2020.
+Because of the generosity of donors, the Families in Crisis Fund has distributed $150,000 to hundreds of District 54 families since March 2020.

-“The crisis fund has completely changed the way that we are able to support families.
-Before the crisis fund, we had to spend so much time (often without success) to find even $30 to buy a student a blanket, weekend food, shoes, etc. Staff consistently ended up spending more of their own money to provide these items for students because the funds weren’t available in the community.
+“The Families in Crisis fund has completely changed the way that we are able to support families.
+Before the Families in Crisis fund, we had to spend so much time (often without success) to find even $30 to buy a student a blanket, weekend food, shoes, etc. Staff consistently ended up spending more of their own money to provide these items for students because the funds weren’t available in the community.
 I can’t say enough how much staff and families appreciate quick and easy access to a fund to meet basic student and family needs.” – School District 54 Social Worker